 The horse is judged on quality of movement, proper behavior, form in motion, and calm manner.
 Faults are assessed on infractions such as excessive speed or slowness, breaking of the gait, poor transitions, being on the wrong lead or having incorrect head position.

 NOTE ABOUT BITS IN WESTERN CLASSES: Any horse, regardless of age, may be ridden with two hands and a ring snaffle or bosal, in any of the Western classes.

 The trails arena will be set up as an obstacle course with a series of obstacles that the horse & rider have to navigate.
 The horse and rider will be Judged as a team on their ability to navigate the course, and the subtle use of cues and aids, sensitivity of horse to obstacles and willingness to comply.

-The trails course will be open on Sunday from 7am – 9am for Schooling Sessions, then from 9am to 4pm for competition.
+The trails course will be open on Sunday from 8am to 10am for Open Schooling Sessions, and from 10am to 3pm for competition.
 You may check in at the Trails Arena at any point during the day to do your ride(s).

 LEADLINE (for little kids:

 Future equestrian superstars (ages 10 and under) compete for the Blue Ribbon.